 Incoming admitted graduate students may be eligible for awards based on review of the academic record, letters of recommendation, reasons statement, and test scores.
 Selected students will be contacted by email prior to their first semester.

-Continuing students will receive an email to their UWM email account at the beginning of each semester that includes the scholarship application.
+Continuing students will receive an email to their UWM email account in the spring semester that includes the scholarship application.

 These tuition scholarships are made possible by contributions from the American Institute of Architects [AIA], AIA Wisconsin, and the Wisconsin Architects Foundation [WAF].
 The AIA and WAF Scholarship Program combines national and state resources to increase the dollar amount of scholarship awards for professional degree candidates to help cover the rising costs of professional education.